Barry Goldwater: Extremism in defense of Liberty is No Vice and Moderation in the Pursuit of Justice is No Virtue

 What Would You Do to Defend Liberty?

 I’m angry.
 I’m furious.
 Sure, I still think Trump will win, but that’s not the point.
-The point is that some people are trying to steal this election and use fraud to achieve a result that a free and fair election could not.
+The point is that some people are trying to steal this election and achieve a result that a free and fair election could not.
 Republicans need to fight this by fighting leftism on every front.
 They need to remember Barry Goldwater’s famous quote that “Extremism in defense of liberty is no vice” and then act on it by taking the fight to the left.

 When Possible, Moderation should Prevail